prakharmrsl/easypcceo.github.io/pages/best-capture-cards/best-capture-cards.md

 **Features:**

-* **4K processing** - It can process videos in a 4K resolution.
+* **4K processing** - It can process videos in [4K resolution](https://www.cnet.com/news/tv-resolution-confusion-1080p-2k-uhd-4k-and-what-they-all-mean/){:target="_blank"}.
 This is a rare feature present among capture cards nowadays, as 4K resolution still isn't mainstream like 1080p.
 Though the Evolve 2 may not be able to record videos at this high resolution, the downscaled 1080p version of the video is H.264-encoded which means that the video will still retain high quality.
 * **Storage options** - The Evolve 2 can store recorded footage in 3 different ways: a TF memory card (up to 32 GB), a USB flash drive ( up to 2TB) or directly on your computer.
 * **Remote control** - The capture card has its own remote control which resembles the regular remote control of a television set.
 * **Editing software** - With the capture card comes Cloner Alliance’s own editing software.
 It is a very basic program.
 If you are keen to do any serious editing apart from trimming or splitting videos, you will have to opt for something more powerful.